GET IN TOUCH

 Collection Statute of Limitations

-- Federal tax debt: The IRS generally has 10 years to collect unpaid taxes.
-During this period, wages and other money may be garnished until the balance is cleared.
+• Federal tax debt — The IRS generally has 10 years from the date of assessment to collect unpaid taxes.
+During this period, wages and other assets may be levied until the balance is cleared.

 Continuous Nature of Wage Levies